- Getting there and getting around

 - Always stay with children when near water.

-- Sharks are common in the river and ocean.
+- Sharks are common in the ocean.

 - Be aware of warning signs stating crocodiles may be present in the vicinity, even though the risk of encountering one is low.